amd/aocl-data-analytics/README.md

 * -DBUILD_ILP64=On for 64-bit integer build

 * -DBUILD_EXAMPLES and –DBUILD_GTEST both of which are on by default

+* -DBUILD_SMP=On to build using OpenMP and threaded BLIS (on by default)

 Note that not all the options available in Linux are available in Windows